szotp/async_controller/README.md

 ### Interaction with other packages

-AsyncController plays nicely with other.
+AsyncController plays nicely with others.
 It implements ChangeNotifier and ValueListenable - classes commonly used inside Flutter.
 You can use it with any state management / dependency injection that you want.
 The example project includes samples for flutter_hooks and provider.

 Example 1: [hooks_example.dart](example/lib/hooks_example.dart)